xcoo/umlaut-mysql-ddl/README.md

 - `@lang/ddl primary_key _` - Indicates the corresponding column is a primary key.
 If multiple fields have this annotation, a composite primary key will be emitted.
 - `@lang/ddl unique _` - Indicates the corresponding column has a unique constraint.
 If multiple fields have this annotation, a composite unique constraint will be emitted.
+- `@lang/ddl index _` - Indicates the corresponding column has an non-unique index.
 - `@lang/ddl type <THE TYPE>` - Overrites the column's datatype with specified value.
 - `@lang/ddl type <THE TYPE>.<PARAMETER>` - Overrites the column's datatype with specified value with a parameter. e.g. `@lang/ddl type varchar.50`
 - `@lang/ddl fk <OTHER TYPE>.<FIELD>` - Adds a foreign key constraint